-Planned failover is smooth manual switching from a primary VM to its replica with minimum interrupting in operation.
-Planned failover is helpful when you know that your primary VMs are about to go offline and you need to proactively switch the workload from original VMs to their replicas.
+Planned failover is a process when you manually launch switching from a primary VM to its replica with minimum interrupting in operation.
+Planned failover is helpful when you know that your primary VMs are about to go offline and you need to proactively switch the workload from source VMs to their replicas.
 You can use the planned failover, for example, if you plan to perform datacenter migration, maintenance or software upgrade of the primary VMs.
 You can also perform planned failover if you have noticed some signs of the approaching disaster.

 As the procedure is designed to transfer the current workload to the replica, it does not suggest selecting a restore point to switch.

 When you start the planned failover, Veeam Backup & Replication performs the following operations:

 - The failover process triggers the replication job to perform an incremental replication run and copy the un-replicated changes to the replica.

 - The failover process triggers the replication job to perform another incremental replication run and copy the portion of last-minute changes to the replica.
 The replica becomes fully synchronized with the source VM.